top of page

 A Spy on a Plane Early in the Morning -- The Vibe Triangulation

-The bonus track is a palate cleanser for the rest of the playlist.
-‘Moonlight and Vodka,’ by Chris de Burgh is literally a song about an American spy trapped in Moscow, we assume, during the Cold War and lamenting his position in life.
-“Espionage is a serious business,” he says.
+The bonus track here is a palate cleanser.
+I prefer the live version of Moonlight and Vodka, which is literally a song about an American spy trapped in Moscow, we assume, during the Cold War and lamenting his position in life.
+“Espionage is a serious business,” de Burgh says.
 Isn’t it just.

 Comments